 As with LGB children, parents should start by listening.
 Your child may choose to explore medical options as part of their identity.
 However, they may not.
 They may choose to “present” as one gender all of the time, or it may depend on the day.
 Action for Children (2018) notes that Adults should make every effort to address the child in the way they have requested.
 Your child’s gender identity can be confusing for them and for their parents, but a negative or hostile reaction is unlikely to have any positive outcomes.

 Depending on your child’s age and desires, the next steps vary.
 Mermaids UK (2018), a support organisation for transgender people notes that medical transition in young people usually consists of taking hormone blockers after the initial stages of puberty which are completely reversible and simply pause puberty.
 While it is important to communicate with your child regarding what happens next, the focus should be on your initial reaction.
 Your child should know that you still love them unconditionally, and that you will support them.

 There is no “right” way to deal with the fact that your child may be LGBT.
 Every family, and every individual is different and has different support requirements.
 If you suspect that your child may be LGBT, but they have not yet confided in you, seek out information to prepare yourself.
 If your child has recently informed you, remain calm and reassure them that you love them regardless of circumstances.

 There are a number of excellent recourses locally to support LGBT young people and their parents.
-Parenting NI’s helpline (0808 8010 722) can provide advice and support for anyone in a parenting role.
+Parenting NI’s Support Line (0808 8010 722) can provide advice and support for anyone in a parenting role.
 Additionally, groups like Cara-friend, SAIL and The Rainbow Project can offer specialist LGBT support.